mubarizahmed/iirc/design/readme.md

 ### Toggle LED, Power LED
 ![Status LEDs](schematics/status-leds.png)
 ## USB-UART Circuit
-The [FT232R][FT232R Datasheet] is used in the USB-UART circuit.
-It will facilitate communications with the computer over the serial bus and help in programming the ESP32.
-The circuit is shown below:
+The CP2102 USB-UART module will be used to program the ESP32.
+The schematic for the connection to the module is shown below:

 ![USB-UART Circuit](schematics/usb-uart.png)